-One of the largest fallacies believed by humankind is the idea that we do not have power to effect our global biosphere.
+One of the largest fallacies believed by humankind is the idea that we do not have the power to affect our global biosphere.
 Build skyscrapers, advance technology beyond belief, sure, but fundamentally alter the natural systems and structures of the planet?
-Certainly that must be something far above and beyond humans’ capabilities.
+Certainly, that must be something far above and beyond humans’ capabilities.

 However, we are quickly learning that this needs to stop.
 Not only because we are compromising our personal health and well-being, but because plant and animal species worldwide are going extinct.
 Fifty-two percent of the world’s wildlife has disappeared in the past 40 years and scientists assert that this rate of extinction is 1,000 times faster than normal.

 Things are going downhill quickly and many believe we’ve kicked the planet into its sixth period of mass species extinction.
 Kind of a major deal here.
 The good news is that there is still time to slow species extinction and we can all play a role in bringing species like sharks, orangutans, elephants, and many, many others back from the brink.

 The first step in the race against extinction is learning how our actions are driving this loss of species.
 So, ready to start running?

 1. The Palm Oil Industry